 What is the Youth Apprentice Program?

 Students involved in the Youth Apprentice Program take their normal high school programs and also travel to Trident Technical College two to three days per week were they are enrolled in dual credit classes in a specific area.
 They also apprentice at an area company for about 10 hours per week.
 During the summer between the junior and senior year, the students work full-time as paid apprentices.

-The Chamber, through it’s Accelerate Greater Charleston fund, gives every Youth Apprentice a full scholarship covering all their classes and textbooks.
+The Chamber, through it’s Accelerate Greater Charleston fund, contributes funding for Youth Apprentices to cover classes and textbooks.
 Youth Apprentices finish the program with zero college debt.

 At the end of the two-year program, students will have earned a high school diploma, 30 hours of college credit in an industry-specific field from Trident Tech, credentialing from the U.S. Department of Labor, and two years of paid work experience.

 By The Numbers

 - 54 Employer/Hosts